In early 2020, we upgraded to the Sony RX100 VII.

 My previous camera the Nikon Cool Pix – a gift from the Best Buy video production team – is still onboard.
 I prefer its slightly more powerful zoom while birding and it’s important to have a good secondary camera.

-I also use a water-proof camera – with this great float strap I can loop onto my kayak – for the occasional under water or near water photos.
-I also take the Olympus Tough into pools and hot springs because I just can’t get enough shots of Jim in a hot spring.
+I also use a water-proof camera, the Olympus Tough, with this great float strap I can loop onto my kayak – for the occasional under water or near water photos.
+I also take it into pools and hot springs because I just can’t get enough shots of Jim in a hot spring.

 Back to THE Sony:

-This is a pocket-sized powerhouse.
+This is a pocket-sized powerhouse measuring 4″ x 1.68″ x 2.38″ inches and weighs less than 10 ounces.
 After so long with the big Nikon it took a while to adapt my fingers and hands to the tiny scale of the Sony.
 It’s superior smallness finally won me over and now I could not manage without it.
+We added this finger grip to make it easier to hold.

 For landscapes it’s the best.
 The wide angle and zoom seem miraculous for a camera that can fit in most coffee mugs.
 While holding it – arms fully extended – above my head, I can capture crystal clear, perfectly focused wide-angle shots at roadside viewpoints.
 What’s that tiny speck of red in the distance?
 I zoom in and voila, I have a beautiful barn pic (God, I love barns …) Occasionally, we use a tripod for stability – especially, for dark-night shots.